firelzrd/cambyses/README.md

 ### Additional observations

-- **Phase 1 dominates (65–85%)**: The argmax extraction in Phase 2 is negligible (~30 cycles for K=3 with AVX2).
+- **Phase 1 dominates (65–85%)**: The argmax extraction in Phase 2 is negligible (~21 cycles for K=3 with AVX2).
 The overwhelming cost is Phase 1's full scan of the runqueue.
+- **4-way scalar is competitive**: The 4-way parallel reduction (~27–43 cycles for N=32) closes much of the gap to SIMD (~7 cycles).
+At K=3, the difference is only ~21 cycles total — negligible compared to Phase 1.
 - **SIMD scales with K**: Scalar argmax cost is O(K×N).
-SIMD argmax is O(K) with fixed ~10–14 cycles per extraction regardless of N. At K=8, AVX2 reduces Phase 2 from ~384 to ~80 cycles (79%).
+SIMD argmax is O(K) with fixed ~7–14 cycles per extraction regardless of N. At K=8, AVX2 reduces Phase 2 from ~272 to ~56 cycles (79%).
+- **SIMD limited to newidle path (scalar fallback is sufficient)**: `kernel_fpu_begin()` is unsafe in softirq context, so SIMD argmax only activates from `newidle_balance`.
+The softirq path (`run_rebalance_domains`) uses the scalar 4-way fallback — which is only ~21 cycles slower than AVX2 at K=3 (see above), so the absence of SIMD on this path has negligible impact.
-- **Prefetch closes the gap**: 1-ahead software prefetch brings per-task cost within ~8% of vanilla, despite computing multi-signal scores.
-On in-order CPUs, prefetch provides 60–67% cycle reduction.
+- **Prefetch closes the gap**: 1-ahead software prefetch brings per-task Phase 1 scanning cost within ~8% of vanilla, despite computing multi-signal scores.
+On in-order CPUs, prefetch reduces Phase 1 per-candidate cycles by 60–67%.

 ### In-order CPU Impact

 On in-order or limited-OOO cores (ARM Cortex-A55, Atom Bonnell, RISC-V), loads cannot be parallelized by the hardware.
-Software prefetch becomes critical:
+Software prefetch becomes critical for reducing **Phase 1 scanning cost** (the dominant component of Cambyses's per-invocation overhead):

 | Mode | N=32 without prefetch | N=32 with 1-ahead prefetch | Reduction |
 |------|----------------------|---------------------------|-----------|